 To keep my whole mast raising system tool-less, I also use stainless steel drop cam quick release pins to quickly connect and disconnect the quick release levers.
 By their design, it’s almost impossible for them to work themselves loose, unlike ball-tension type quick pins.
 Each one is tethered to the part that it goes with like shown in the picture at the top of this post.

-By the way, I also use this type pin to attach the boom to its mast slide.
+By the way, I also use this type of pin to attach the boom to its mast slide.
 Some readers will say that they aren’t strong enough for standing rigging but this type of pin is solid steel through most of its grip area.
 After years of using them this way, I have yet to have one fail, even during the beating that Summer Dance took during a freak storm.
 In fact, in that case, the cast aluminum gooseneck fitting broke but not the quick release pin that attached it.

-The worst damage that I’ve experienced so far with one of these pins is when one crimped tight around the toggle so that it couldn’t turn.
+The worst damage that I’ve experienced so far with one of these pins is when one crimped tight around the cam so that it couldn’t turn.
 It was easy to fix using a small screwdriver to spread the slot slightly again.
 Other than that, I’ve not had any problems with them.